 Today is May 1 – or 501st Day if you’d like.
 In honor of this arbitrary day, I thought I’d share a story about why I think cosplay and costuming is worthwhile.

 There are many reasons why I like this hobby of mine.
-The main reason is of course because I like the Star Wars movies, but I also do this because costumes are fun, because of the friendships I’ve found in the community, because the charity work we do is good, because it is interesting learning how the original costumes and props were made, and so on.
+The main reason is of course because I like the Star Wars movies.
+But I also do this because costumes are fun, because I like making things, because of the friendships I’ve found in the community, because the charity work we do is good, because it is interesting learning how the original costumes and props were made, and much more.
 One important aspect is spreading joy, and that’s what I’d like to focus on now.

 A few years ago, I stood guard (in costume) by the 501st booth at a cosplay convention when this teenager came up to me.
 When I’m trooping I tend to not notice people much.
 My field of vision is very limited and I can’t hear very well.
 But this girl made an impression.